dschnare/binderjs/Reference.md

 - action - The action that caused the change: add, remove, replace, move, reset
 - newStartingIndex - The index at which the change occured.
 - newItems - The new items involved in the change.
-- oldStartingIndex - The index at which a move, remove or replace action occured.
+- oldStartingIndex - The index at which a move, remove, replace or change action occured.
-- oldItems - The items affect by a replace, remove or move action.
+- oldItems - The items affected by a replace, remove, move or change action.

 The properties for an action argument (and their meaning) are identical to the [NotifyCollectionChangedEventArgs](http://msdn.microsoft.com/en-us/library/system.collections.specialized.notifycollectionchangedeventargs.aspx) class in .NET.